 SAOs are a good investment for IT teams with multiple security products and that find themselves spending too much time investigating the same alert types.
 Teams using portfolio based solutions with existing integrations will likely spend more time learning and maintaining an SAO than gaining any operational leverage from the product.
-Additionally, if your team lacks dedicated security, an SAO facilitates a level of automation that may offset the headcount requirement for investigation, though you may also consider an MSSP in this scenario.
+Additionally, if your team lacks dedicated security, an SAO facilitates a level of automation that may offset the headcount requirement for an investigation, though you may also consider an MSSP in this scenario.

 Playbook and Collaboration FAQs

 When considering an SAO, there are a few questions to ask Playbooks and Collaboration to determine the correct solution fit: